stealth/sshttp/README.md

 ---------

-Be sure you run recent Linux kernel and install `nf-conntrack` as well as libcap/libcap-devel if you want to use the capability feature.
+Be sure you run recent Linux kernel and install `nf-conntrack` as well as `libcap` and `libcap-devel` if you want to use the capability feature.

     $ make